roncterry/lab_env_tools/README.md

 If you wish to manually create these networks, example network definition XML files are provided in the Templates directory.

-If you use Virt-Manager to create the virtual networks, this XML file can be created from these virtual network using the following command:
+If you use Virt-Manager to create the virtual networks, this XML file can be created from these virtual networks using the following command:

 ```
 virsh net-dumpxml <NETWORK_NAME> > <NETWORK_NAME>.xml
 ```

-The name of the file should be the name of the **<NETWORK_NAME>.xml** where **<NETWORK_NAME>** = the name of the virtual network (i.e. sle201-net).
+The name of the file should be the name of the `<NETWORK_NAME>.xml` where `<NETWORK_NAME>` = the name of the virtual network (i.e. **sle201-net**).

 The name of the **network** should match the name of the **bridge** and the name of the **domain** in the config file.

-If the virtual networks were created using Virt-Manager they will not adhere to the naming standard and, at minimum, the bridge name must be changed.
-Unfortunately this is difficult to do on an existing virtual network.
+If the virtual networks are created using Virt-Manager they will not adhere to the naming standard and, at minimum, the bridge name must be changed.
+Unfortunately, this is difficult to do on an existing virtual network.
 It is often easiest to dump out the XML definition to a file, edit the file, stop and delete the existing virtual network then redefine and enable the network from the edited XML definition file.

 The following is an example of one of these network definition XML files: